Brecon Beacons National Park

 It is approximately 450 metres from the car park to the waterfall.

 If you are reasonably fit, you should have no problems at all.
 There are a few steepish inclines along the route but the most difficult section is the final climb back to the car park at the end of the walk.

 What should you wear?

-Henrhyd Falls and Nant Llech Walk – My Thoughts
+Henrhyd Falls and Nant Llech Walk – Our Thoughts

 When I spotted this walk on the National Trust website, I was instantly committed as I simply love waterfalls.
 However, with just a single image of the waterfall on the web page describing the walk, the rest was really left to my imagination, so I wasn’t actually expecting anything that special.

 Once I had walked from the car park down into the Nant Llech gorge, I was instantly mesmerised by the beauty of the place.
 There was a wonderful green glow, as the sun shone down on the canopy above.